 We know that medical advancements in the area of Non-Invasive Prenatal Testing are constantly changing and want to give you the most accurate information regarding this and your choices.
 The National Center for Prenatal and Postnatal Down Syndrome Resources at the University of Kentucky has developed many wonderful resources.
 One of which is information regarding prenatal screening tests.
-There is also a fact sheet about these screening tests that may further answer your questions.
 A free booklet for parents called Understanding a Down Syndrome Diagnosis is available from our office.
 Please contact our New Parent & Family Support Coordinator to request a copy of the booklet.

 Things to do to Start your Journey

 - Download a free copy of From Diagnosis to Delivery or request a hardcopy from USOD.

 - Discover useful information to become a better prepared parent at Down Syndrome Pregnancy.

 - Learn more from others sharing your journey through the USOD Parent to Parent Network.